kuksag/hua5-test-task/README.md

 When we add hyperlink (increasing indegree of some url) we're locating node, where url is located, extracting url from it and move it to the next node, which is appropriate to `rank + 1` (or create one).

-Asymptotic time is O(1) in average.
+Asymptotic time is O(1) in average for top5 and linear foarbitrary size.